 We ask everyone to pay or contribute as they are able.
 Meals are not free to everyone.

-Currently, we reserve 100 spaces for individuals who need 100% subsidized meals.
-These spaces fill quickly and if we "graduate" or discharge a participant who moves into a facility, we fill each space as soon as possible with an eligible participant.
+Currently, we reserve 125 spaces for individuals who need 100% subsidized meals.
+These spaces fill quickly, and if we "graduate" or discharge a participant who moves into a facility, we fill each space with an eligible participant as soon as possible.

 Q. Who delivers the meals?